soatok/x3mac/README.md

 It's all Neil's fault!

+## What guarantees does this actually provide?

+If you actually use this, I can guarantee that your favorite cryptographer will give you a puzzled look.

+Both Alice and Bob can calculate the MAC, which is necessary to verify it.
+With a signature, you'd expect only Alice to be able to generate new signatures.

 ## Why not make an actual signature?

 That would require writing a variant of [Schnorr's identification protocol](https://www.zkdocs.com/docs/zkdocs/zero-knowledge-protocols/schnorr/)